auriq/essentia_docs/source/reference/manpages/aq_pp.rst

   ``$Random``
     A random number (postive integer).
     Its value changes every time the variable is referenced.
-    The seed of this random sequence
-    can be set using the `-seed`_ option.
+    The seed of this random sequence can be set using the `-seed`_ option.

   ``$RowNum``
-    The input row index.
+    The input row index (one-based).

-    First row is 1 by default.
-    Its initial value can be set using the `-rownum`_ option.
+  ``$CurSec``
+    The current time in seconds.
+    It is evaluated in realtime when the variable is referenced.

+  ``$CurUSec``
+    The current time in microseconds.
+    It is evaluated in realtime when the variable is referenced.

   Standard functions: